How Many Types of Quail Are There?

 Gambel’s Quail is one of the many types found in North America.
 This Quail is native to desert regions and is named after William Gambel, an American naturalist who first discovered the species in 1843.

 In addition to being a famous game bird, Gambel’s Quail is hunted for its meat and eggs.
-How many types of quail are there?
-With an estimated population of nearly four million individuals, it is estimated that there are at least three different types of Gambel’s Quail living in the United States, making them one of the more common types of Quail that can be found in North America.
+With an estimated population of nearly four million individuals, at least three different types of Gambel’s Quail live in the United States, making them one of the more common types of Quail in North America.

 4. Japanese Quail

 Several types of Quail are found worldwide, but the Japanese Quail is one of the most common.
 Native to Japan and China, the Japanese Quail is a small, ground-dwelling bird found in various habitats, ranging from grassy fields to mountainous regions.
-This quail species can be identified by its distinctive dark head, white collar, and rounded black tail.
+Its distinctive dark head, white collar, and rounded black tail can identify this quail species.

 The Japanese Quail is popular among hunters for its rich and flavorful meat and is also used for laboratory research.
 These birds have been domesticated for centuries and are now bred on farms for egg and meat production.